 A regulation is legislation and has the same force and effect as an act.
 Regulations are the nuts and bolts of how key aspects of the legislation are translated into action.
 The purpose of a regulation is to set out the details of what is described more generally in an act.
 Regulations often deal with things such as definitions, administrative and approval processes and detailed requirements.

-As we develop and revise these supporting regulations, we will seek input from Albertans – in writing, online or face-to-face as appropriate.
+As we develop and revise these supporting regulations, we have received input from Albertans – in writing, online and face-to-face as appropriate.
 We are going to allow time for both the ministry and boards to undertake the extensive reviews necessary to align policies, procedures and practices.

-Further information about how Albertans can share their input throughout the consultation process will be posted on the Education website and shared directly with stakeholder groups.
+Updates about the Education Act Regulatory Review will be posted on the Education website and shared directly with stakeholder groups.